If you have G Suite Business or Enterprise edition, you can downgrade your subscription if you’re either:

 Users who use more than 30 GB don’t lose any data, but they have the following restrictions:

 - Gmail—Users see warnings that they soon won’t be able to send or receive messages.

-- Google Drive—Users can't sync to or upload any new files or save Gmail attachments to Drive.
-Also, their Google Drive desktop folder no longer syncs with My Drive.
-Users can still create Google Docs, Sheets, and Slides, because they don't take up any storage space.
+- Google Drive—Users can’t sync to or upload any new files or save Gmail attachments to Drive, including from their Google Drive desktop folder.
+Users can still create Google Docs, Sheets, and Slides, because they don’t take up any storage space.

 - Google Photos—Users can upload only new photos and videos under certain size limits.
 For details, see Choose the upload size of your photos and videos.